EinEisbxr/PraktikumSAP/README.md

 2. Thumbs down: if you show a thumbs down in your camera it writes the emoji "👎" and presses "Enter"

+### Macros
+Open the Macro menu to specify a command and an app it should happen with.
+Possible commands:

+1. Open: open the specified application
+2. Close: close the specified application

 ### Mouse control
 This mode lets you control your mouse with your hand.
 The mouse cursor follows the tip of your index finger across your screen size.